Stocks Sink Over US Debt Ceiling Concerns - UrduPoint

 Stocks Sink Over US Debt Ceiling Concerns

-London, (UrduPoint / Pakistan Point News - 24th May, 2023 ):Stock markets slipped on Wednesday as investors grow increasingly concerned about stalled US debt ceiling talks aimed at averting a painful default.
+New York, (UrduPoint / Pakistan Point News - 25th May, 2023 ):World stocks fell on Wednesday as investors grow increasingly concerned about stalled US debt ceiling talks aimed at averting a painful default.

-Traders were also digesting inflation data in Britain and waiting for the release of minutes of the latest Federal Reserve policy meeting for clues about its interest rate plans.

-Wall Street extended losses at the open while European equities were sharply lower in afternoon deals and Asian indices closed lower.
+Traders were also digesting inflation data as well as Federal Reserve meeting minutes that pointed to expectations for a "mild recession."
+Wall Street extended losses while European stocks suffered their biggest single-day loss since March, after Asia had also closed in the red.

-Optimism that flowed through trading floors at the start of the week has given way to trepidation, with several Republicans questioning a June deadline over the debt ceiling -- and some saying the country is nowhere near running out of cash.
+Optimism that flowed through trading floors at the start of the week has given way to trepidation as the talks drag on.

-The stock market "is seeing the walls close in on the debt ceiling uncertainty", said Briefing.com market analyst Patrick O'Hare.

 President Joe Biden and House Speaker Kevin McCarthy have had a number of meetings to find a path to lifting the borrowing limit from the current $31.8 trillion.